jessuni/shikwasa/README.md

 ## About

-Shikwasa is a **lightweight**, **dependency-free** web audio player born for podcast.
+Shikwasa is an **ultra-lightweight**, **dependency-free** web audio player born for podcast.
 You may enjoy a podcast with occasional playback controls to get the best listening experience, just like I do - tweaking with handy forward/backward or speed buttons.
-But chances are traditional html audio players don't offer them - who would play a music on 1.5x speed?
+But chances are traditional html audio players don't offer them - who would play music on 1.5x speed?

 [**➡️DEMO here⬅️**](https://jessuni.github.io/shikwasa/)